CERT-Polska/Artemis/test/data/mock_nvd_cpe/README.md

 # Mock NVD CPE dictionary

 A stand-in for the NVD CPE 2.0 dictionary, pointed at by `CPE_NVD_DIR` in the test container so that `artemis.cpe_tools.cpe_utils` answers lookups in the integration tests.

-Without it the tests run against an empty directory in CI - every lookup returns `None`, and an assertion that an asset carries a CPE passes without checking anything.
+In CI that directory would otherwise be empty: the real dictionary is downloaded at runtime and gitignored.
+Every lookup would return `None`, so a test asserting that an asset carries a CPE would pass whether the reporter set one or not.
 What is stored here are the raw feed chunks, not a ready-made index: the indices are built from them by `_build_indices()` on first use, so that code is covered too.